SAM-DEV007/Satellite-Object-Detection/README.md

 # Satellite-Object-Detection
-The proof of concept of the problem statement for finalist selection in SIF: Space Hackathon 2023 (Student Innovation Festival) by IISF

-# Problem Statement
-The problem statement chosen from the [official](https://bhuvan.nrsc.gov.in/hackathon/iisf2023/) website is the Topic14.

-### Feature Extraction from RS HR data using AIML Ex– Farm Pond, Check Dam, Nala Pond, Dug wells, High Tension tower, windmill, electric substation, sewage treatment plant, warehouse

-**The features Farm Pond, Check Dam, Nala Pond, Dug wells, High Tension tower, windmill, electric substation, sewage treatment plant, warehouse require high resolution datasets.
-On the fly feature extraction and display the features detected by the model.
-Since more than a single feature is possible in a scene, model the problem as a multi-label feature extraction.**

-# Approach
+RS HR (Remote Sensing High Resolution) Object Detection

-The approach is to use a YOLO model architecture to predict the annotation of bounding box (rectangle) of the certain specific objects in the image.
-Here, only binary classification is used between two classes: Lake and River.
+YOLO model architectures are used to predict the annotation of bounding box (rectangle) of the certain specific objects in the image.
+Here, only binary classification is used between two classes: Lake and River, for Bhuvan images (moved to [v1](/v1)).

-**NOTE: A third class "Vegetation" is removed, as its definition and marking in the annotation is completely pointless, and somewhat incorrect and would confuse the model more.**
+***NOTE: A third class "Vegetation" is removed, as its definition and marking in the annotation is completely pointless, and somewhat incorrect and would confuse the model more.***

+For the DIOR dataset, it consist of 20 classes of Remote Sensing data along with annotation.

 The idea is to detect how good the model is to detect specific objects along with generalized objects with close bounding box links.